What's Your Nature?

 By Winter Ecology at St. Lawrence University on

-This year Nature Up North is featuring a Winter Ecology Series, in which St. Lawrence University students in Dr. Karl McKnight's Winter Ecology course share their observations from a weekly field trip to Glenmeal State Forest in Pierrepont.
-As winter turns to spring, we hope you enjoy their accounts from days spent in the woods observing the reawakening of North Country species.
-By Sam Haab 4/…
+This winter Nature Up North is featuring a Winter Ecology Series, in which St. Lawrence University students in Dr. Karl McKnight's Winter Ecology course share their observations from a weekly field trip to Glenmeal State Forest in Pierrepont.
+We hope you enjoy their accounts from days spent in the woods examining the fascinating ways plants and animals endure the North Country winter.
+By…

 By Winter Ecology at St. Lawrence University on